How to set your evaluation criteria when buying Digital Outcomes and Specialists services

 - cultural fit, for example how the supplier will work in your organisation (for outcomes and specialists only)

-- availability (for user research participant recruitment and labs only)
+- availability (for user research participant recruitment)

 - price of the proposal

 Technical competence is how well the supplier can do the work you need them to do.
 It’s also known as ‘technical merit and functional fit’.
 If a supplier has the right skills and experience, a good understanding of your requirements, and works in an agile way, they should have the technical competence to do the work.

 You must assess a supplier’s technical competence by reviewing their:

 List your essential and nice-to-have skills and experience criteria, for example:

 - the supplier must have experience designing services for users with low digital literacy

 - it would be good if the supplier has evidence of delivering at scale